hellensimeo/english-for-designers/02-first-impressions/helens-work-manifesto.md

 #### Design with Transparency, Not Tricks
 A brand or product is an answer.
 My job is to search for the question behind it: who asked?
 Who wants what we offer?
 This isn’t just about understanding your customers—it’s about avoiding manipulation.

-* When it comes to selling, always ask yourself, “If the other person had the same information as me, would they make the same decision?”
+* When it comes to selling, it it is important to ask, “If the other person had the same information as me, would they make the same decision?”
 Ethical, transparent sales not only build lasting relationships—they strengthen your business.
 <br><br>

 #### Ethical Design